Craft n' Connect

 Solution

 Based on observations of our group dynamic during our visits to Banfield, we wanted to create a solution that was attentive to the diverse group of individuals that we were co-designing with.
+Following this, our group’s aim was to accommodate for different levels of cognition, energy, and mobility, this goal became central to building our solution.

-Instead of having too many directions/options for the facilitator, we designed 3 variations of the same game to include any type of player, regardless of individual energy levels, cognition, and abilities.
+We designed 3 variations of the same game to include any type of player, regardless of individual energy levels, cognition, and abilities.

 Mode 1: Narration

-'Narration' is meant to be played with verbal directions from facilitators, with the prompts being read out and verbally answered.
 This mode is meant to ease the pressure of encouraging interaction between players and caters to nearly any level of ability.

 Mode 2: Making

 'Making' is played through the involvement of tactile materials from the box such as pipe cleaners and play doh to create players' answers to the prompts.
-'Making' was created through our observations of how receptive our co-designers were with materials introduced to them.
-This mode is adaptable to mobility-based disabilities and encourages tactile interactions.

 Mode 3: Gifting

-The final mode, 'Gifting' is meant to encourage interaction between players.
-This mode was created due to our co-designers' receptiveness to the act of gift-making and giving, and unlike the other two modes, involves players to respond to the prompt through interaction, by making the answer of another player.
-This mode may need more attention from facilitators to ensure players are able to comprehend one another.
+'Gifting' was created due to our co-designers' receptiveness to the act of gift-making and giving, and unlike the other two modes, involves players to respond to the prompt through interaction, by making the answer of another player.

 Introducing the same game through three ‘modes’ or ‘levels’ helped make the gameplay much more accessible, and relieves the pressure that facilitators may feel in encouraging interaction through a game instead of whichever means of communication were previously used.